 Several months ago, both of my kids were vomiting and having diarrhea.
 They both were feverish too.
 I immediately ran to my kids’ pediatrician, and this is what she had advised for stomach flu in toddlers.

 Instead of running to a doctor, you can try these remedies at home first.
-Since there is no medication advised for stomach flu, you may find these tips helpful to get rid of stomach bug fast.
+Since there is no medication advised for stomach flu, you may find these tips helpful to get rid of stomach bugs fast.

 Lots of fluids

 Most likely, your child is losing lots of fluids due to vomiting and loose motions.
-Dehydration is the biggest concern for stomach flu condition called gastroenteritis.
+Dehydration is the biggest concern for a stomach flu condition called gastroenteritis.
 Giving your child lots of fluid may help to keep her hydrated.

 Sometimes kids do not feel like eating or drinking anything, especially at this point when they are feeling sick already.
 They are unable to stomach everything, and their appetite is not very active due to viral infection or seasonal allergies.

 Feed liquids in a very small amount.
 If they are able to stomach that, you can increase the quantity gradually.